hpxmlwg/hpxml/guide/source/software_developer/introduction.rst

 ******

 The HPXML schemas, example files, and this guide are all `maintained on GitHub
 <https://github.com/hpxmlwg/hpxml>`_.
-[WHO PAYS FOR THIS?
-WHO WILL ALWAYS PAY FOR THIS?
-I'M JUST ASKING.
-DON'T INCLUDE IN DOC]You will always be able to find the latest
+You will always be able to find the latest
 version of the schemas there.
 Additionally as the schemas evolve over time you can be connected to and influence that process.